dfboyd/clock24/README.md

 ## Installation

-Tested only on Linux and Mac.
+Tested on Linux, Mac and Windows.

 You need the Java JDK.
 On Ubuntu 23.04 I did this: